Orlando, Port Canaveral and Cocoa Beach Offshore Charters

 Many seasoned sports fishing enthusiast consider deep sea fishing charters the best fishing experience on Florida’s east coast.
 Our charters are a unique blend of ocean pelagics, migratory and bottom fish.
 Depending on the season and angler experience, I’ve learned how to determine when and where the best bite is for almost every occasion.
-I exclusively deep sea fish in the warmer seasons and the inland waters during the winter.
+I exclusively deep sea fish in the warmer seasons and the inland & nearshore waters during the winter.
 With each of my trips, I do provide all the necessary tackle and equipment, just come aboard and enjoy.
-All around you will find deep sea Port Canaveral Fishing Charters are an exciting way to spend the day.Go Deep Sea Fishing
+All around you will find deep sea Port Canaveral Fishing Charters are an exciting way to spend the day and it’s the closest Orlando Fishing.

 The Best Time for Deep Sea Fishing

 Seasons and conditions play a significant factor in our Cocoa Beach fishing charters.
 Typically, March through September is most consistent.
 March begins the Cobia run while April thru May is productive months for mahi-mahi.
 Our summertime staple is king mackerel, with a variety of gamefish from sailfish, jack crevalle, sharks, tarpon and a few others.
 Our area is not a promised land for one particular species.
 Each year there will be an occasional weekend open for snapper.
 Bottom fishing may be productive during the winter months, but weather conditions are volatile and change rapidly.
 Staying in tune with the NOAA website for weather conditions and updates helps with planning.

 Deep Sea Fishing Report September 2022

 Last Month Before the Fall Winds

 We've been having a blast this September!
 The fall mullet run has started, and the game fish are getting their fill.
 We've been going offshore to the reefs in the morning and ending our fishing trips on the beach.